Economic Profile 2020: Bay Area Economic Recovery Tracker

-Eight months into the COVID-19 crisis, economies across the U.S. are recovering jobs in some industries, while continuing to see losses in others.
+Tten months into the COVID-19 crisis, economies across the U.S. are recovering jobs in some industries, while continuing to see losses in others.
 In an effort to understand the health of the Bay Area economy throughout the COVID-19 recession, this page will track regional recovery and provide monthly updates using data from the California Employment Development Department and Bureau of Labor Statistics.

-Employment in the Utilities, Financial Activities, and Professional and Business Services industries have seen smaller overall changes in employment since January, with many workers in these industries able to work from home or classified as essential workers.
+Employment in Financial Activities, and Professional and Business Services industries have seen smaller overall changes in employment since January, with many workers in these industries able to work from home or classified as essential workers.

-While the Bay Area lost less employment at the onset of the COVID-19 recession compared to the U.S., the region has recaptured less of the jobs lost as of September than the country overall.
+While the Bay Area lost less employment at the onset of the COVID-19 recession compared to the U.S., the region has recaptured less of the jobs lost as of November than the country overall.
 Compared to other major geographies, the Bay Area’s employment recovery has been middle of the pack – recovering faster than New York, Los Angeles, and California overall, but slower than Denver, Seattle, and the U.S. overall.
-As of September, the Bay Area has recovered 91 percent of the jobs in the region at the start of January, whereas California has recovered 90 percent and the U.S. has recovered 94 percent.
+As of November, the Bay Area had recovered 91 percent of the jobs in the region at the start of January, whereas California has recovered 90 percent and the U.S. has recovered 94 percent.